chaosbastler/opentraining/README.md

 Open Training
 =============

-Open Training is an Android App for planing your fitness training.
+Open Training is an Android app for planning your fitness training.

 More information:
 http://skubware.de/opentraining/